Premier League's profit and sustainability rules set to be replaced as early as this summer

 In January, Premier League chief executive Richard Masters said a date has been set for Manchester City's hearing over 115 alleged breaches of the league's financial rules, but did not reveal when.

-Despite the Premier League's latest statement, no offer of increased funding for the English Football League clubs was forthcoming from Premier League clubs at Monday's shareholders' meeting.
+Despite the latest developments, no offer of increased funding for the English Football League clubs was forthcoming from Premier League clubs at Monday's shareholders' meeting.

-Top-flight sources had expressed hope prior to the meeting, which could have been decisive after what was described as a 'staging' meeting on February 29.
+Top-flight sources had expressed hope before the meeting, which could have been decisive after what was described as a 'staging' meeting on February 29.

 In the simplest terms, when every Premier League team tots up their annual accounts, they can have made a loss no greater than £105m across the previous three seasons.